MicrosoftDocs/dynamics365-guidance/guidance/business-processes/inventory-to-deliver-overview.md

   Mandatory prerequisite: An item must exist before you can begin to receive, handle inventory, or ship the product.

-- **Procure to pay**
+- **Source to pay**

   When you use Dynamics 365 to manage your procurement process, the *inventory to deliver* process requires a purchase order to exist to receive the inventory.
-There are also downstream processes that happen after the *inventory to deliver* process is complete, such as the *procure to pay* process.
+There are also downstream processes that happen after the *inventory to deliver* process is complete, such as the *Source to pay* process.

 - **Order to cash**